Lethe avatar

 The brain names aren't metaphors.

-Each region is a real actor with its own job, its own clock, and its own logs.
-The architecture isn't loosely "inspired by" neuroscience โ€” it's mapped to it.
+Each region is a real actor with its own clock and its own logs, mapped directly to neuroscience.

 cortex